Teach2Breach/dev/enum/README.md

 Programs for performing enumeration, likely the 1st stage of a process injection of an existing process.

 pthandles - enumerate all system processes using NtGetNextProcess, then enum all threads with NtGetNextThread.
+Has also been updated to remove common functions and replace with NtQueryInformationProcess and NtQueryInformationThread.

 dupehandle - duplicate a handle with minimum required access for being able to pass to VirtualAllocEx.